C2SM/git-course/advanced/Exercise_4.md

 # Exercise 4 - Using git cherry-pick

 In this exercise, we will learn to use git to cherry pick a commit.
 We will add a series of commits to a feature branch, and then use cherry pick to apply only one of these commits to the main branch.

-We will use the same repository that we did in Exercises 1 and 2.
+This exercise uses the same git repository that was created in Exercise 1.
+If you have not already done so, you can create it by following the instructions in the `Initialize the git repository` section [here](./Exercise_1.md).

 * [Add feature branch and commits](#feature)